swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-3-share-your-ml-experiment-data-with-dvc/index.md

 ## State of the MLOps process

-- The codebase can be shared among the developers.
+- ✅ The codebase can be shared among the developers.
 The codebase can be improved collaboratively;
-- The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
+- ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
-- The steps used to create the model can be forgotten;
+- ❌ The steps used to create the model can be forgotten;
-- The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify;
+- ❌ The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify;
-- There is no guarantee that the experiment can be executed on another machine;
+- ❌ There is no guarantee that the experiment can be executed on another machine;
-- The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage;
-- There is no easy way to serve and distribute the model outside of the experiment.
+- ❌ The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage.
+There is no easy way to use the model outside of the experiment context.

 ## Next & Previous steps